yassinearahal/yassinearahal.github.io/_tabs/about.md

 <p align="center">This platform serves as a hub for my exploits, featuring comprehensive guides and insights into the machines and CTFs I conquer.
 At its core, my motivation stems from:</p>

 <p align="center">
+  <strong>Knowledge Dissemination:</strong><br>
-- **Knowledge Dissemination:** I'm driven by the desire to share valuable insights and expertise to aid fellow travelers in the cybersecurity landscape.
+  I'm driven by the desire to share valuable insights and expertise to aid fellow travelers in the cybersecurity landscape.<br>
+  <strong>Documentation:</strong><br>
-- **Documentation:** Recognizing the power of documenting my journey, I not only create a personal record but also contribute to the collective wisdom of the cybersecurity community.
+  Recognizing the power of documenting my journey, I not only create a personal record but also contribute to the collective wisdom of the cybersecurity community.
 </p>

 <div style="text-align: center; display: flex; justify-content: center; align-items: center;">